Gabriel Poveda

-Gabriel Buscariol Poveda (born 7 July 1998) is a Brazilian footballer who plays as a forward for Vila Nova.
+Gabriel Buscariol Poveda (born 7 July 1998) is a Brazilian footballer who plays as a forward for Remo, on loan from Primavera.

 Club career

 Born in Araçatuba, São Paulo, Poveda was a Guarani youth graduate.
 After a loan to the under-20 side of Internacional, he made his first team debut for Bugre on 15 June 2018, coming on as a late substitute for Erik in a 0–0 Série B home draw against São Bento.

 Poveda scored his first professional goal on 3 November 2018, netting the opener in a 2–0 away win over Coritiba.
 In January 2019, he moved to Portuguese side Alverca, but returned to his home country shortly after, after being loaned to Athletico Paranaense.

 After featuring rarely, Poveda was presented at Juventude on 26 July 2019.
 He moved to Brasil de Pelotas for the 2020 season, but suffered a serious knee injury in November of that year, being sidelined until the following August.

 On 7 January 2022, Poveda joined Sampaio Corrêa, still on loan from Alverca.